waterswv/refactor-MERN-lab/README.md

 Take a look at `package.json`.
 What is familiar?
 What's new?

 * Mongoose, express, body-parser, and nodemon should be familiar.
-* Axios is a library that will let us use HTTP methods to communicate with our database.
+* jQuery is a library that will let us use HTTP methods to communicate with our database.
 * Foreman allows us to boot up our API and webpack-dev-server simultaneously.

 You will also notice that we're using a .js file for our styles, which has been provided for you.
 This is known as *modular inline css styling* and is alternative way to add style.
 You could also have done this with a .css file.